m4r1k/k8s_5g_lab/README.md

 ## 4 - Lab High-Level
 ![](https://raw.githubusercontent.com/m4r1k/k8s_5g_lab/main/media/lab_drawing.png)

 The lab is quite linear.
-Fundamentally there are three PowerEdge and a Brocade Fabric:
+Fundamentally there are three PowerEdge Server and a Brocade Fabric:

 * A single Brocade ICX 6610 as Network Fabric for 1/10/40Gbps connections
 	* 1Gbps on copper